Sheila Bett Sheila Bett

 Having lived through my twenties and now firmly planted in my thirties, I thought I’d share some of the life lessons I learnt.

 I recently shared a video on YouTube where I talked about the life lessons I learnt in my 20s.
 That decade was marked by a lot of unraveling and restructuring.
-I teethed in one thing and bloomed in another, it seemed as though a surprise was always waiting around the corner.
-The video was a summary, so figured I’d share the little gems collected along the way in greater detail.
+I teethed in one thing and blossomed in another.
+It seemed as though a surprise was always waiting around the corner.
+The video was a summary, so figured I would share the little gems collected along the way, in greater detail.

 Late last year, after moving to a new apartment, an old friend came to visit and catch up.
 We hadn’t seen each other in a while, so a lot had happened.
-For some reason, the conversation drifted off to the challenges she was facing and I shared mine even if in retrospect.
-We laughed to hysterics because all those Kiswahili language lessons, methali (wise sayings) by the wahenga (sages) finally made sense!
-Not just logically, but you could relate lived experiences to the existence of these proverbs or sayings.
+For some reason, the conversation drifted off to the challenges she was facing and I shared mine, even if in retrospect.
+We laughed to hysterics because all those Kiswahili language lessons on methali (wise sayings) by the wahenga (sages) finally made sense!
+Not just logically, but you could now relate lived experiences to the existence of these proverbs or sayings.

 With that said, this blog will be some kind of walk down memory lane.
 Back to Kiswahili class with all those cryptic statements we had to remember, quote and decipher in exams.
 Except this time with hindsight.